Sunshine City, Tokyo

-The lower floors of the complex cater toward passerby and customers with a large shopping mall and numerous restaurants, while the higher floors tend to include corporate offices and hotel rooms.
+The lower floors cater toward passersby and customers, with a large shopping mall and numerous restaurants, while the higher floors tend to include corporate offices and hotel rooms.
 The complex, which was opened in 1978, contains numerous attractions including an observatory (observation deck) located at the top of Sunshine 60 called Sky Circus, the Ancient Orient Museum, an aquarium, a planetarium, the Prince Hotel, a Namco-run indoor amusement park, a convention centre, and a theatre.

 When it was opened, Sunshine 60 office tower block was reputed to be the tallest building in Asia.
 It is an early example of a "city within a city", a self-contained area with places to live, work, and shop all within one area.

 Since Sunshine 60's Sky Circus observatory was opened, other observation decks have opened in Tokyo, such as at Roppongi and the Tokyo Government offices.